-To set up an impath two modules perform a key-exchange, using Diffie-Hellman.
+To set up an impath two modules perform a key-exchange, using 3072-bit Diffie-Hellman.

 The Diffie Hellman operations has been validated in CVL Cert. #1.
-The CLV Cert. #1 is not fully compliant to SP 800-56A as the key derivation function has not been tested.
+The CVL Cert. #1 is not fully compliant to SP 800-56A as the key derivation function has not been tested.

 The key exchange parameters for each module are signed by that module's signing key.
-Once the modules have validated the signatures the module derives four symmetric keys for cryptographic operations.
+Once the modules have validated the signatures the module derives four symmetric keys for cryptographic operations using a protocol based on SHA-1 or SHA-256.

 Currently symmetric keys are AES or Triple DES.
 AES is used if both modules use 2.50.16 or later firmware, Triple DES is used where the other module is running older firmware.
 The four keys are used for encryption, decryption, MAC creation, MAC validation.
 The protocol ensures that the key Module 1 uses for encryption is used for decryption by module 2.
+All impath keys are stored as objects in the object store in SRAM.